Does Methadone Treatment Suppress Testosterone in Opioid Addicts?

 Is the Reward Worth the Risk?

-And despite the potential side effects, methadone treatments for opioid addiction are well-documented in their success.
-A report earlier this month from the British Columbia medical health office showed that the rate of death for those using Suboxone and methadone as part of opioid substitution treatment is about half of what it is for those using street heroin.
+Despite the potential side effects, methadone treatments for opioid addiction are well-documented in their success.
+A report earlier this month from the British Columbia medical health office showed that the rate of death among those using Suboxone and methadone as part of opioid substitution treatment is about half of what it is for those using street heroin.

 Learn more about the symptoms and signs of drug abuse.